-“El Sid’s is a bar I enjoy going to.
+“Django’s is a bar I enjoy going to.
 It feels homely, with the owner making an effort to get to know you.

 It’s a great opportunity to see the integration of foreign residents and Spanish locals who both actively participate in the festival.”

-Any tips for living in Moraira?
+Any Tips for Living in Moraira?

 Shops and offices close for a few hours during lunch and that’s something that takes most expats a while to get used to.
 Also because not all businesses shut and reopen at the same time.
 Just get used to not being able to do much roughly between 1pm and 5pm.

 And one other thing, Moraira is a great base but each neighboring town has got its own character.
 Do explore and wander inland as well.”

 Moraira, located in the Northern part of the Costa Blanca, is an old fishing village, chosen by many Northern Europeans as the place to buy a second home.
-Quiet in winter and lively in summer with nice beaches, a well maintained town center and a nice port area.
+Quiet in winter and lively in summer with nice beaches, a well maintained town center, and a nice port area.

-There is a high proportion of expatriates living here permanently, and the area is very popular with affluent retirees, especially British.
+There is a high proportion of expatriates living in Moraira permanently, and the area is very popular with affluent retirees, especially British.